axeljuan02/Portfolio-Optimizer/README.md

 This project was born from the belief that **everyone should have access to the same elite models and tools once reserved for institutional desks**.
 The ambition quickly grew: to build a **professional-grade portfolio optimization engine** that is **powerful, transparent, and accessible**, turning the complex theories and tools of Wall Street into something **anyone can learn from and use**.

-SORA is no longer just an optimizer, it’s a mission to **educate as much as it optimizes**, demystifying institutional models, breaking down the gap, and empowering individuals to make **truly informed investment decisions**.
+Helios is no longer just an optimizer, it’s a mission to **educate as much as it optimizes**, demystifying institutional models, breaking down the gap, and empowering individuals to make **truly informed investment decisions**.